 I honestly don't agree with what the last couple of reviews said.
 I have never seen bullying sexual harassment etc. The staff is wonderful and the teachers are so helpful.
 If a student is having trouble in a class they have many tutoring classes they can take.
 The teachers care about your well-being and want you to learn.
 As for tardies I do believe it is too much to give an hour of detention but this motivates me to get to class faster.
 If I had to say one bad thing about this school is that is way overcrowded but this is also a good thing because everyone has there own group and the word popularity is never mentioned.
 Overall this school is a 5 (

 Granada Hills Charter High School is a charter high school in Los Angeles.
-The principal of Granada Hills Charter High School is Brian Bauer, whose e-mail is email@example.com.
-4,143 children attend Granada Hills Charter High School and identify as Unspecified; Filipino; and Black, non-Hispanic.
-5% of the Granada Hills Charter High School students have "limited English proficiency."
-38% of the 4,143 students here are paying reduced lunch prices.
-The student to teacher ratio at Granada Hills Charter High School is 23:1.
+The principal of Granada Hills Charter High School is Brian Bauer, who can be contacted at email@example.com.
+4,143 children attend Granada Hills Charter High School and identify mostly as Unspecified; Filipino; and Black, non-Hispanic.
+5% of the Granada Hills Charter High School students are "limited in English proficiency."
+38% of the 4,143 students here get reduced lunch prices.
+The ratio of students to teachers at Granada Hills Charter High School is 23:1.
 San Fernando Valley Academy is one of the nearest high schools.

 - Ceramics sculpture